 The valuation of investment assets and liabilities has been classified into three levels, according to the quality and reliability of information used to determine fair values.
-Transfers between levels are recognised in the year in which they occur.

 Level 1

 Investment assets and liabilities at Level 1 are those where the fair values are derived from unadjusted quoted prices in active markets for identical assets or liabilities.
 Products classified as Level 1 comprise quoted equities, quoted fixed securities, quoted index linked securities and unit trusts.
 Listed investments are shown at bid prices.
 The bid value of the investment is based on the bid market quotation of the relevant stock exchange.